hamptonmoore/eleventy-blog/posts/shrinking-this-sites-docker-image.md

 RUN cp /app/_site/ /usr/share/nginx/html/ -r
 EXPOSE 80
 ```
-This docker image resulted in a 419MB final image according and took about 3 minutes to build.
+This docker image resulted in a 419MB final image and took about 3 minutes to build.
 There are some obvious issues with this.
 For instance every-time I change any file it must go through and reinstall all of my node_modules.
 Secondly, I was installing Eleventy globally while at the same time installing it during the second npm install.

 ```
 FROM nginx:1.17.10-alpine as npmpackages